 Modest economic growth; sustainable public financesLithuania is the most populous and largest of the Baltic States, with a population of around 2.78 million in 2018.
 Following independence from the USSR in 1990, Lithuania emerged as a successful transition state, becoming one of Europe’s fastest growing economies.
 Lithuania joined NATO and the EU in 2004.

 After average growth of 8.2% from 2001 to 2007 the economy began to slow in 2008, due to contagion from the global financial meltdown.
 In 2009, the Lithuanian economy shrank by almost 15%, the worst recession in the EU, largely due to the bursting of the property bubble, higher tax rates, the end of cheap money and a huge contraction in exports.

 In 2010 the economy finally emerged from recession, with GDP growth of 1.6%.

 Then in 2011 the Lithuanian economy began to expand strongly, with real GDP growth of 6.1%, the second fastest pace in the EU.
-In 2014, Lithuania’s economy expanded by a modest 2.9%, after expanding by 3.3% in 2013, and 3.8% in 2012, according to Statistics Lithuania.
-Lithuania’s growth over the past five years has been impressive.
-However in 2015, economic growth slowed to 1.6%, the slowest growth since 2009, due to sluggish investment and decline in exports to Russia, the country’s largest single trading partner.
+The economy expanded by an average of 3.6% annually from 2012 to 2014.
+However in 2015, economic growth slowed to 2%, the slowest growth since 2010, due to sluggish investment and decline in exports to Russia, the country’s largest single trading partner.